leomotors/salim-bot/README.md

-# Salim Discord Bot V3
+# Salim Discord Bot V4

 **Fun Fact**: This is my *most active* project on GitHub

-V1 and V2 didn't gone because it's riskyness.
-Just that I rewritten it to improve overall maintainability.
+## Current Salim Bot: Running Salim Bot Framework

+~~V3 of Salim Bot is now implemented by newly written Salim Bot Framework, Available as *s-bot-framework* on [npm](https://www.npmjs.com/package/s-bot-framework)

+Feel free to implement your own Version of Salim Bot with this package!~~

+Update: V4 is now here, this update does not fix any legacy code (because they are pain to do so) but add Slash Command powered by [Cocoa Discord Utils](https://github.com/Leomotors/cocoa-discord-utils)!!!

-## Legacy Salim Bot
+## Previous Version: Legacy Salim Bot

 - 2.2.431 [Last of V2](https://github.com/Leomotors/Salim-Bot/tree/52ec1163deec606aaeed0a6cd6968815edd3f94c) (Before implementing newly written [s-bot-framework](https://github.com/Leomotors/s-bot-framework))
 - 1.15.248 [Last of V1](https://github.com/Leomotors/Salim-Bot/releases/tag/1.15.248) (Before rewritten in Version 2)
 - 1.13.213 [Before TS ~~(ThakSin)~~](https://github.com/Leomotors/Salim-Bot/releases/tag/1.13.213) (JavaScript Version)

 *which each major version have some feature dropped, lmao*

-## Current Salim Bot: Running Salim Bot Framework

-V3 of Salim Bot is now implemented by newly written Salim Bot Framework, Available as *s-bot-framework* on [npm](https://www.npmjs.com/package/s-bot-framework)

-Feel free to implement your own Version of Salim Bot with this package!

 ### Not sponsored by